 - The trailer as a whole is deliberately trolling us.
 We see a very distinct dichotomy between the training of Rey and Ren (who I am seriously tempted to put money on as being related).
 The trailer hints at both of them struggling with the teachings of Luke and Snoke respectively and has fans questioning whether Rey will fall to the dark side or if Ren will fall to the light.
 Personally I don’t see that happening, because I’m not yet convinced that the Star Wars franchise wants to be anything other than safe.
 It would be an awesome way to subvert the formula if they really did switch sides and Ben Solo emerged in Episode 9 as the true hero of the narrative.

-- One of the things I really did like about the Force Awakens was the characters, and I love the way the trailer for The Last Jedi Yes, the filmmakers are trolling us by making it look like Rey is considering joining the dark side, but what’s really nice here is the impression we get that both Rey and Ren are struggling with their sense of identity and purpose.
-Their questions and anxieties are largely the same, and there’s definitely a kinship in that that feels fresh and interesting.
+- One of the things I really did like about the Force Awakens was the characters, and I love the way the trailer for The Last Jedi highlights the next phase of each of their journeys.
+Yes, the filmmakers are trolling us by making it look like Rey is considering joining the dark side, but what’s really nice here is the impression we get that both Rey and Ren are struggling with their sense of identity and purpose.
+Their questions and anxieties are largely the same, and there’s definitely a kinship in that which feels fresh and interesting.

 - This trailer just can’t get enough of teasing us, can it?
 It’s been cleverly edited in a way to make it seem like certain characters are talking to certain others, and nowhere is this more evident than in the glimpses of the movie’s space battle.
 We are to assume that Kylo Ren is targeting his mother’s capital ship, and maybe he is.
 But the shot stops short of revealing whether he pulls the trigger or not.
 What is interesting to me is how things will end for Leia in this film.
 A year ago I would have felt certain that they wouldn’t have Kylo Ren kill his mom, as it would lack the necessary shock and impact given that he just murdered his dad in the previous film.
 But with Carrie Fisher’s tragic passing last December, I don’t see how they can avoid killing her off.
 She’s just too big a character to be left conspicuously absent in Episode 9.
 I’d love to hear your theories on this one, so let me know in the comments what you think will happen.